Exempt Distributions FAQ

 Yes.
 If the manager of a mortgage investment entity (MIE) pays compensation on behalf of, or for the benefit of, the MIE in connection with a distribution, all such compensation must be disclosed in item 8 of the report.
 Compensation includes cash commissions, finder’s fees, management fees, securities-based compensation, gifts, discounts or other compensation (including fees) paid in connection with the distribution.

 While Form 45-106F1 includes the address and business telephone number of the public official in British Columbia, it does not set out the title of the public official who can answer questions about the indirect collection of personal information.
-The issuer should advise purchasers that the title of the public official at the BCSC who can answer such questions is “FOI Inquiries” and their email address is FOI-privacy@bcsc.bc.ca.
+The issuer should advise purchasers that the title of the public official at the BCSC who can answer such questions is the Privacy Officer and their email address is FOI-privacy@bcsc.bc.ca.
 The titles of such public officials in other CSA jurisdictions are available on the CSA website.

 The definition of director and officer in the Securities Act include not only directors and officers but also includes individuals performing a similar function or occupying a similar position.
 Trusts or other entities that do not have directors and officers must disclose in item 9a the names of the individuals who are performing the functions of directors and officers for that entity.